 - Find support.
 Studies show that social support may aid weight loss (34).

 - Try meal prepping.
 Many people find that meal prepping is a convenient way to eat well and save time.

 In addition to decreasing your daily calorie intake, the tips outlined above may support long-term weight loss.

 Although counting calories can be an effective strategy for weight loss, it’s important to remember that there are many other factors to consider when choosing what and how to eat.

-If you do decide to cut calories, be careful not to decrease your intake too much, as doing so may cause several serious side effects, including increased hunger, dizziness, fatigue, headaches, and nausea (
+If you do decide to cut calories, be careful not to decrease your intake too much, as doing so may cause several serious side effects (

 Cutting calories too much may harm your health and make it harder to maintain weight loss.
 Instead of focusing only on calories, concentrate on a well-rounded diet that’s rich in nutritious, whole foods.